 To remove a user’s access to their WorkSpace, you can disable their account either in the directory managed by the WorkSpaces service, or in an existing Active Directory that you have integrated the WorkSpaces service with.

-Q: Does WorkSpaces work with AWS Identity and Access Management (IAM)?
+Q: Does WorkSpaces work with Amazon Identity and Access Management (IAM)?

 Yes.
 Please see our documentation.

 Q: Can I select the Organizational Unit (OU) where computer accounts for my WorkSpaces will be created in my Active Directory?